 Take a look at the following graphs.
 What do you notice about each one?

 You might have thought “Wait a minute, why do we have such widely discrepant versions of graphs with the same data?”
-Many answers exist to explain the differences each person employed to make their visual display.
-But they all share a common trait.
-Namely, the differences arise due nonstandardization.
+Many answers exist.
+Each person may employ differences to create their visual display —but the differences all arise from one source.
+The differences are due to nonstandardization.

 Let’s start with standardization.
 Standardization means applying world-class specifications governing the delivery and construction of services, systems, and products (International Organization for Standardization, 2014).